Yasser Arafat: Establishing authority in the territories

+Arafat appointed Moshe Hirsch as the Minister of Jewish Affairs in 1995.
 Arafat established a Palestinian police force, named the Preventive Security Service (PSS), that became active on 13 May 1994.
 It was mainly composed of PLA soldiers and foreign Palestinian volunteers.
 Arafat assigned Mohammed Dahlan and Jibril Rajoub to head the PSS.
 Amnesty International accused Arafat and the PNA leadership of failing to adequately investigate abuses by the PSS (including torture and unlawful killings) against political opponents and dissidents as well as the arrests of human rights activists.

 Throughout November and December 1995, Arafat toured dozens of Palestinian cities and towns that were evacuated by Israeli forces including Jenin, Ramallah, al-Bireh, Nablus, Qalqilyah and Tulkarm, declaring them "liberated".
 The PNA also gained control of the West Bank's postal service during this period.
 On 20 January 1996, Arafat was elected president of the PNA, with an overwhelming 88.2 percent majority (the other candidate was charity organizer Samiha Khalil).
 However, because Hamas, the DFLP and other popular opposition movements chose to boycott the presidential elections, the choices were limited.
 Arafat's landslide victory guaranteed Fatah 51 of the 88 seats in the PLC.
 After Arafat was elected to the post of President of the PNA, he was often referred to as the Ra'is, (literally president in Arabic), although he spoke of himself as "the general".

 In 1997, the PLC accused the executive branch of the PNA of financial mismanagement causing the resignation of four members of Arafat's cabinet.
 Arafat refused to resign his post.